 While you are here, get to know us better.
 Our website is packed with helpful information about the services we provide.
 BJWSA thanks you for your sacrifice and service to our country.

-Eight pump stations constructed at Marine Corps Air Station and Marine Corps Recruit Depot Parris Island.
+Eight pump stations were constructed at Marine Corps Air Station and Marine Corps Recruit Depot Parris Island.
 Several pump stations were eliminated and replaced with gravity sewer pipes, and pipelines have been connected to the Port Royal Island Water Reclamation Facility.
 A 2½ million gallon equalization tank has been added on Parris Island.
 The pipeline from Parris Island has been installed under Archer’s Creek, using horizontal directional drilling to ensure minimal impact on the creek and surrounding marsh area.
-The consolidation project has been completed, and all upgrades to utilities should be complete by 2012.
+The consolidation project and all upgrades to utilities have been completed.